Irons can make or break any golfer’s game. How many times have you found yourself in a situation disappointed in your shots?

 There are those mid handicappers who would specifically look for an iron’s leading edge.
 The leading edge is the club’s bottom edge.
 What it does is help in blading the golf ball or better known as skulling.
 It’s a good option if you are going to do a lob or a flop shot.

 Which golf irons should I be playing?
-Even for mid-handicappers, the choice is going to be based on your preference and your skill level.
+Even for mid-handicappers of 20, the choice is going to be based on your preference and your skill level.
 Given the options that we’ve provided, you can find the right iron for different scenarios.
 Try to compare similar clubs before you make up your mind.
 This way, you can have the best iron set that matches your needs.